How to migrate from Dashboard Server SCOM Edition v3 to v4

-Any globally viewable dashboards you want to publish with Open Access (How to publish dashboards with Open Access) must be made available by a Dashboard Server admin.
+Any globally viewable dashboards you want to publish with Open Access (Sharing Dashboards with anyone - Open Access) must be made available by a Dashboard Server admin.

 Any perspectives you want to make available via Open Access should be pinned to the navigation bar (see Pinned Perspectives) before being made available via Open Access by a Dashboard Server admin.